- 6 points

 - Students are able to (1) understand the historical, cultural and physical contexts of art and architecture in Rome and how these contexts have shaped the objects' production and display; (2) apply key theoretical approaches to the discourses around art and architecture in Rome; (3) understand the history of various eras of art and architecture in Rome and its relationship to other eras of Roman art and architecture; (4) actively participate in discussions and provoke debate; (5) integrate visual and aesthetic analyses of artworks into historical and theoretical arguments; (6) use and apply research techniques in art historiography; and (7) make clear and logical arguments with theoretical underpinning and critical evaluation of the literature.

-- Typically this unit is assessed in the following ways: (1) oral presentation; (2) assignment; and (3) essay.
+- Indicative assessments in this unit are as follows: (1) oral presentation; (2) assignment; and (3) essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.